 Windsor-Detroit Bridge Authority (WDBA), Michigan Department of Transportation (MDOT) and Bridging North America (BNA) are committed to protecting the environment both on and adjacent to the Gordie Howe International Bridge site.
 A diverse approach is being implemented to limit any potential adverse effects on the natural environment, cultural resources, and neighbouring residents and businesses.
 Through daily inspections, several integrated environmental components are regularly assessed to determine the effectiveness of current actions and guide future improvements.
-On the Canadian and US monitoring and mitigation throughout the life of the Project, in accordance with commitments in the approved Environmental Assessment Report and Federal Screening Report in Canada and the Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) in the US.
+On the Canadian and US monitoring and mitigation throughout the life of the Project, in accordance with commitments in the approved Environmental Impact Statement (FEIS) and Record of Decision (ROD) in the US.